phac-nml/irida-next/docs-site/docs/development/development_processes/pull_request_workflow.md

 1. The [PR acceptance checklist](./code_review#acceptance-checklist) has been checked as confirmed in the PR.
 1. Reviewed by relevant reviewers, and all concerns are addressed for Availability, Regressions, and Security.
 Documentation reviews should take place as soon as possible, but they should not block a merge request.
-1. You pull request has at least 1 approval, but depending on your changes might need additional approvals.
+1. Your pull request has at least 1 approval, but depending on your changes might need additional approvals.
    * You don't have to select any specific reviewers, but you can if you really want specific people to approve your pull request.
 1. Merged by a project maintainer.

 ## Related topics